harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/Commitment-orchestrator/overview.md

 ---

 # Introduction to Commitment Orchestrator
-In recent years, organizations leveraging cloud services have witnessed a concerning trend - the steady rise in cloud costs.
-As businesses increasingly migrate their operations to the cloud, the expenses associated with cloud infrastructure, storage, and data processing have become a significant portion of the cloud bills..
+In recent years, organizations leveraging cloud services have witnessed a notable trend - the steady increase in cloud costs.
+As businesses increasingly migrate their operations to the cloud or expand their existing cloud infrastructure, the expenses associated with cloud infrastructure, storage, and data processing have become a significant portion of their overall expenditures.

+This rise in cloud costs reflects the growing scale of business operations in the cloud environment, as many organizations transition from on-premises infrastructure to cloud-based solutions or ramp up their existing cloud utilization.
+It signifies the expanding scope and investment in cloud services.

 To help bring down the cloud costs, providers often offer special discounted rates against on-demand costs to the customers.
 These commitments are mostly in form of **RI (Reserved Instances)** or **SPs(Savings Plan)**.

-Reserved Instances are a pricing model offered by cloud service providers that allows customers to reserve and commit to a specific amount of computing capacity in advance for a term of one or three years.
+1. **Reserved Instances**: Reserved Instances are a pricing model offered by cloud service providers that allows customers to reserve and commit to a specific amount of computing capacity in advance for a term of one or three years.
 This commitment comes with a significant discount compared to on-demand pricing, making it a cost-effective option for workloads with predictable and sustained usage.

+2. **Savings Plans**: Savings Plans are a flexible pricing model introduced by cloud service providers that offer customers significant discounts on their usage in exchange for committing to a consistent amount of usage, measured in dollars per hour, for a one- or three-year term.
+Unlike Reserved Instances, Savings Plans offer more flexibility in terms of instance type, region, and operating system, making them suitable for workloads with variable usage patterns.

+Here's how Savings Plans are referred to by major cloud providers:

+Amazon Web Services (AWS): In the context of AWS, Savings Plans are known as Savings Plans.
+Microsoft Azure: Azure refers to its equivalent of Savings Plans as Azure Reserved VM Instances (RIs) or Azure Reserved Capacity.
+Google Cloud Platform (GCP): GCP's counterpart to Savings Plans is called Committed Use Discounts (CUDs) or Committed Use Contracts (CUCs).

-However, it's essential for organizations to carefully analyze their usage patterns before making commitments to ensure they choose the most suitable Reserved Instances for their needs.
+It's essential for organizations to carefully analyze their usage patterns before making commitments to ensure they choose the most suitable Reserved Instances for their needs.

 Commitments in the cloud, such as Reserved Instances (RIs) or other long-term contracts, can pose challenges in various situations if not managed correctly.